 "Erotic intelligence stretches far beyond a repertoire of sexual techniques.
-It is an intelligence that celebrates curiosity and play, the power of the imagination, and our infinite fascination with what is hidden and mysterious." ~ Esther Perel
+It is an intelligence that celebrates curiosity and play, the power of the imagination, and our infinite fascination with what is hidden and mysterious.”

 What is sex therapy?

-As a sex therapist, I believe that all areas of our health (physical, emotional, mental, spiritual, sexual, etc.) are connected and affect how we feel in our day to day lives.
+We believe that all areas of our health (physical, emotional, mental, spiritual, sexual, etc.) are connected and affect how we feel in our day to day lives.
 Therefore, sexual health is an integral part of our overall well-being.
 Sadly, we live in a society that often leaves out crucial information when teaching us about sex and sexuality.
 This can cultivate a great deal of shame, confusion, guilt, and fear when it comes to this area of health.